Kaysha Love: Bobsled career

 Love did not begin bobsledding until age 23 when she was invited to a 12-day USA Bobsled rookie push camp in Lake Placid, New York, in October 2020 after the encouragement of her UNLV track coach, Larry Wade.
 Shortly after that, a representative of the USA bobsled team, also recognizing Love’s talent as a sprinter, reached out and invited her to a virtual bobsled combine, where she further impressed Team USA coaches.
 Shortly after that, she was invited to compete in the North American Cup Circuit, then on the U.S. World Cup Team.

 On November 28, 2021, she made her International Bobsleigh & Skeleton Federation (IBSF) World Cup debut in Innsbruck, Austria, competing with pilot Elana Meyers Taylor in the two-woman bobsled, in which they placed fifth.
 On December 5, 2021, she and pilot Kaillie Humphries finished in first place at the IBSF World Cup competition, Love’s second career World Cup event, in Altenberg, Germany.
 She finished sixth or better in each of her six career bobsled races before the 2022 Winter Olympics.

 On January 17, 2022, after competing in just six bobsled races in her career, Love was named to the U.S. Olympic bobsled team to compete in the 2022 Winter Olympics in Beijing.
 She was the first Utah native to become an Olympic bobsledder since Steven Holcomb, at one time the most decorated bobsledder in U.S. history.
 On February 18, 2022, less than 18 months after the commencement of her bobsled career, she made her Olympic debut in the two-women bobsled competition as she competed as the brakewoman alongside her teammate pilot, Kaillie Humphries.

 On December 18, 2022, Love and Humphries finished in first place at the IBSF World Cup competition in Lake Placid, New York.
 It was Love's second World Cup victory and her first appearance on the circuit during the 2022–23 Bobsleigh World Cup.
 She is beginning the transition from push athlete to driver after competing as a driver on the lower-level North American Cup this fall.

 Love represented the United States at the IBSF World Championships 2025 and won a gold medal in the monobob with a time of 3:57.82.
 She defeated two-time defending IBSF World Champion Laura Nolte by 0.44 seconds.

+She was named in the United States team for the 2026 Winter Olympics.
+Love finished seventh in the monobob and fifth in two-woman.